valory-xyz/docs/docs/protocol/tokenomics.md

 ![Tokenomics donate](./images/tokenomics_donate.png){ align=left width=500 }
 </figure>

-In this page it is also displied the current epoch, the minimum epoch lenght, the estimated time for the current epoch to end and the end time of the previoud one.
+In this page, it is also displied the current epoch, the minimum epoch length, the estimated time for the current epoch to end and the end time of the previous one.

 Connect your wallet and indicate the service ID you wish to donate.
 Allowed actions: